creatissimo/otto-market-api/docs/Api/AvailabilityV1Api.md

 availabilityV1GetProductDeliveryInformation($authorization, $limit, $cursor): \OpenAPI\Client\Model\GetAllProductDeliveryInfoResponseAvailabilityV1
 ```

-get product delivery information from a partner (up to 200 per request).
+Get product delivery information from a partner

-Retrieve sku and shipping profile mapping.The maximum number of returned skus is limited to 200.
+Retrieve sku and shipping profile mapping.The maximum number of returned items is limited to 200.
+If there are more items, a cursor field is returned to get the next results.

 ### Example